 How to Identify Frailejones

-Frailejon is immediately recognizable.
+Frailejones is immediately recognizable.
 While exploring the foggy flanks of the northern Andes, you’ll no doubt catch glimpses of shadowy, slender figures dotting the landscape.
 These silhouetted forms can look like other hikers in the fog, but on closer inspection, you’ll find something much stranger.

-A plant, anywhere from a few centimeters to a few meters high.
+It is a plant measuring anywhere from a few centimeters to a few meters high.
 It might look like a cactus at first, but the leaves are soft, and the spines feel more like fur.
 The twisted stalk gives way to a spongy mass of leaves bunched at the top, and you might see yellow flowers poking up here and there.

-Where Can You Find Frailejone?
+Where Can You Find Frailejones?

-In areas where they’re endemic, frailejones can cover the landscape like a spongy blanket.
+In areas where they’re endemic, frailejones plants can cover the landscape like a spongy blanket.
 They’re most commonly found in Colombia, along with the western highlands of Venezuela and Northern Ecuador.
-Failejones also grow in some parts of Peru, but are not particularly common.
+Failejones also grow in some parts of Peru but are not particularly common.
 In all four countries, you’ll only see frailejones on the paramo.